apptainer/apptainer-userdocs/singularity_and_docker.rst

 Docker Hub introduced limits on anonymous access to its API in November 2020.
-Every time you use a ``docker://`` URI to run, pull etc. a container {Singularity} will make requests to Docker Hub in order to check whether the container has been modified there.
+Every time you use a ``docker://`` URI to run, pull etc. a container {Project} will make requests to Docker Hub in order to check whether the container has been modified there.
 On shared systems, and when running containers in parallel, this can quickly exhaust the Docker Hub API limits.